cursorinsight/ci-trap-web/README.md

 The `/examples` directory contains a working mini application that demonstrates algernon-trap's core functions.
-After installing development dependencies, the project defines several gulp tasks for for your convenience:
+After installing development dependencies, the project defines several gulp tasks for your convenience:

 - You may (re)bundle the mini-app with algernon-trap's code with: